bpmn-os/bpmnos-engine/docs/md/token_flow_logic_subprocesses.md

     state feasibleExit <<choice>>
     state departure <<choice>>
     [*] --> ARRIVED
+    note left of ARRIVED
+      If an activity does not have any incoming sequence flows, the @ref BPMNOS::Execution::Token::State::ARRIVED "ARRIVED" state is skipped end note
     ARRIVED --> READY: ready event
     READY --> ENTERED: entry event
     ENTERED --> feasibleEntry